Top of the page

 During the newborn phase, your baby needs to eat every 1 to 3 hours.
 Feeding your baby on demand leaves you little time to sleep between nighttime feedings, but it only lasts a few weeks.
 You can expect your baby to start feeding less often at night than during the day.

 After 2 months of age, babies settle into a regular feeding schedule.
-A breastfed baby nurses about every 3 to 5 hours.
-A bottle-fed baby will eat less often than that, because formula takes longer to digest than breast milk does.
+A baby feeds about every 3 to 5 hours.
 So by 4 months, your baby may be able to go 5 or more hours at night between feedings.

-Adding cereal to a bottle will not make a baby sleep through the night.
-Babies do not need solid foods until they are 6 months old.
+Adding cereal to a bottle won't make a baby sleep through the night.
+Babies don't need solid foods until they are about 6 months old.

-Enter M350 in the search box to learn more about "Sleep Problems and Your Child's Nighttime Feedings: Care Instructions."
+Enter M350 in the search box to learn more about "Sleep Problems and Your Baby's Nighttime Feedings: Care Instructions".

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.

 ©2006-2023 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.